nsoft/jesterj/README.md

  * Build a demo jar that can be run to demonstrate the java config usage
  * Demo/tutorial to demonstrate indexing a database and a filesystem simultaneously into solr

-Release 1.0 is intended to be the usable for single node systems, and therefore suitable for production use on small to medium sized projects.
+Release 1.0 is intended to be the usable for single node systems, and therefore suitable for production use on small to medium-sized projects.

 ## TODO for 2.0
  * Serialized format for a plan/steps.